wamuumu/bio-labs/Lab04/README.md

 ### _Q1: How do the solutions you find here compare to those found in exercise 1?_

-As can be seen in the plotted Pareto front, the two objectives seem proportionally inverse.
+In Exercise 1, the objectives were combined into a single fitness function by assigning weights to each of them.
+In this exercise, instead, NSGA2 evolves a Pareto-set of non-dominated solutions.
+These solutions represent different trade-offs between the objectives, rather than focusing on a single weighted sum as in Exercise 1.
+As can be seen in the plotted figure, the two objectives seem proportionally inverse.
 In fact, lower values for f1 leads to higher values for f0 and viceversa.
 This happens because, as we already saw in the first exercise, the two objectives have different relative scaling.

 ### _Q2: Is there a single solution that is clearly the best?_

-In my opinion, the best solution needs to be searched in the middle of the front [-18, -15].
-As it can be seen, the best solutions is the one that achieves f0 = -17.5 and f1 = -3.5
+No, there isn't any solution that is clearly the best, since each solutions in the Pareto front is optimal for a certain balance of the objectives.
+If I would need to pick one, then the candidate would need to be searched in the middle of the front [-18, -15], since it represents a good trade-off between the objectives.

 ### _Q3: Can you still find good solutions?_

+It depends.
+For example, in the middle-left plot where f0 is compared against f1, then it can clearly be seen that the bottom-left cluster of points represents a set of good solutions, since all of them minimize the two objectives.
+On the other hand, the comparison between f0/f1 againts f2 is harder: it's not clear if there is a solution that is the best, since a first set of points minimize the first objective, while the other the second objective.

 ### _Q4: What happens if you increase the population size or the number of generations?_

+If the population size is increased, then the initial set of solutions would be more diverse, which may help the algorithm in exploring better the search space.
+If the number of generations is increased, then there will be more iterations to refine the new solutions and so to achieve better results.
+If both are increased, then the resulting sets of solutions would be better defined and more dense.

 ## Exercise 3